Algebraic solutions of tropical optimization problems: Overview of Known Problems and Solutions

 A pseudo-polynomial algorithm, which produces a solution if it exists or indicates that the problem has no solution, has been proposed in \cite{Butkovic2009Introduction}.
-The algorithm uses an alternating method developed in \cite{Cuninghamegreen2003Theequation} to replace the two-sided equation by two opposite inequalities and then alternately solve them to achieve more and more accurate estimates for a solution to the equation.
-Another heuristic approach, which combines a search scheme to find approximate solutions with iterative procedures to solve low-dimensional problems, were suggested in \cite{Aminu2012Nonlinear}.
+The algorithm uses an alternating method \cite{Cuninghamegreen2003Theequation} to replace the two-sided equation by opposite inequalities, and then to alternately solve them to achieve more and more accurate estimates for the solution of the equation.
+Another heuristic approach, which combines a search scheme to find approximate solutions with iterative procedures to solve low-dimensional problems, was suggested in \cite{Aminu2012Nonlinear}.